 - a.
 The Independent Auditor's Report expressed an unmodified opinion on the financial statements of Rapid City Area School District No. 51-4. - b.
 Two material weaknesses were disclosed in the Independent Auditor's Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards. - c.
 An instance of noncompliance material to the financial statements of the District was reported in accordance with Government Auditing Standards. - d.
-The Independent Auditor's Report on Compliance for Each Major Program and on Internal Control over Compliance Required by the Uniform Guidance for the District expresses an unmodified opinion on all major federal programs. - e.
-No material weaknesses in internal control related to major federal award programs were reported in the Independent Auditor's Report on Compliance for Each Major Program and Report on Internal Control over Compliance Required by the Uniform Guidance. - f.
-Audit findings that are required to be reported in accordance with 2 CFR section 200.516(a) are reported in this schedule. - g.
-The federal awards tested as major programs were:
+The Independent Auditor's Report on Compliance for Each Major Federal Program and on Internal Control over Compliance in Accordance with the Uniform Guidance for the District expresses an unmodified opinion on all major federal programs. - e.
+No internal control issues related to major federal award programs were reported in the Independent Auditor's Report on Compliance for Each Major Federal Program and Report on Internal Control over Compliance in Accordance with the Uniform Guidance. - f.
+Audit findings that are required to be reported in accordance with 2 CFR section 200.516(a) are reported in this schedule.